 Paul Fox is a former Chair of the British Wheel of Yoga, the Sport England appointed Governing Body for yoga.
 He is also a past Chair of British Wheel of Yoga Qualifications – an Ofqual-regulated Awarding Organisation that holds the BWYQ Level 4 Certificate and Diploma in Teaching Yoga (foundation degree level).
 Paul has been studying yoga for 24 years and teaching for 20.
 He holds three yoga teaching qualifications; BWY Diploma, John Scott Ashtanga Yoga and Yoga Sports Science Yoga Sports Coach.
 He is a BWY Diploma Course Tutor and has trained over 100 yoga teachers.
 Paul holds the PGCE in the Lifelong Learning Sector and has produced two DVDs on yoga and written the yoga novel, Yoga Quest.
 Paul has a specialist interest in anatomy and physiology and the science of yoga and has studied with David Keil and Dr Ruth Gilmore.
 BWY has funded yoga academic research into the benefits of practice, lower back pain management and yoga for the Gentle Years.

 Sat Bir Singh Khalsa, Ph.D. is Director of Yoga Research for the Yoga Alliance and the Kundalini Research Institute, and Assistant Professor of Medicine at Harvard Medical School at Brigham and Women’s Hospital.
-He has conducted research on yoga for physical and psychological health since 2001 and is a practitioner / instructor of Kundalini Yoga as taught by Yogi Bhajan since 1971.
+He has conducted research on yoga and yoga therapy since 2001 and has been a practitioner/instructor of Kundalini Yoga as taught by Yogi Bhajan since 1971.
 His research has evaluated yoga for insomnia, chronic stress, and anxiety-related disorders, and in the workplace and public schools.
 He works with the International Association of Yoga Therapists promoting yoga research as scientific director for the annual Symposium on Yoga Research and editor-in-chief of the International Journal of Yoga Therapy.
 He is medical editor of the Harvard Medical School Special Report Introduction to Yoga, and chief editor of the medical textbook The Principles and Practice of Yoga in Health Care.